A Complete Guide to Buying a Car With a Rebuilt Title

 Questions Most Buyers Ask Before Making a Final Decision

-• Under what circumstances was the automobile ruined or critically damaged?
+• Under what circumstances was the automobile ruined or damaged?

 • How significant was the destruction?

-• How and when was the auto reconstructed?
+• How and when was the car reconstructed?

 • Is the frame correctly aligned?